Nonparametric Bayes Modeling of Populations of Networks: Introduction

-We describe our proposed nonparametric mixture of low-rank factorizations in Section 2, providing theoretical support and interpretation.
-Prior specification and properties are outlined in Section 3, while detailed steps for posterior computation are described in Section 4.
-We consider simulation studies to evaluate the performance of our approach in Section 5.
-Section 6 applies the method to learn the population distribution for multiple brain networks, and Section 7 contains concluding remarks.
+We describe our proposed model in Section 2, discussing properties and interpretation.
+Section 3 focuses on prior specification, while Section 4 outlines steps for posterior computation and goodness-of-fit assessments via posterior predictive checks.
+Section 5 contains a simulation study demonstrating substantial performance gains over competitors, and Section 6 applies the methods to human brain network data.
+Section 7 contains concluding remarks.